1. Save the Red Wolf

 For the first time in 85 years, fish known as herring are back in streams that are tributaries to the Hudson River in New York State.
 They have been detected swarming into the shallow waters of a stream known as Wynants Kill, near Albany, to spawn and lay eggs.
 They returned after a rusted, long-abandoned steel dam was removed from the mouth of the waterway.
 The dam was taken out of the stream as part of a nationwide movement to remove barriers and restore spawning habitats for many fish species.
 Just among the streams that feed the Hudson “there are more than 1,500 dams,” a New York state official said, “… most of them no longer in use.”
 Dams can be an obstacle for fish swimming upstream to spawn and lay eggs.
 Other species also face obstacles for survival or success.
 In the newspaper or online, find and closely read a story about an obstacle facing a wildlife species.
 Use what you read to write a paragraph summarizing what the species faces, and how it is adapting.
 Write a second paragraph listing any ways that people could help the species be successful.

 Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Using drawings or visual displays when appropriate to enhance the development of main ideas or points; conducting short research projects that build knowledge about a topic; reading closely what a text says explicitly and to make logical inferences from it.
+Common Core State Standards: Writing narratives to develop real or imagined experiences or events; conducting short research projects that build knowledge about a topic; reading closely what a text says explicitly and to make logical inferences from it.